capellil/iPregel/README.md

 ## Characteristics

 ### Vertex-centric
+**Definition**

-- Definition: computations are expressed as if you were a vertex.
-These computation are then applied to all vertices in the graph.
+In a vertex-centric program, computations are expressed as if you were a vertex.
+These computations are then applied to all vertices in the graph.

-- Advantage: very easy to write.
-Lot of parallelisation possible.
+**Advantages**
+- Programs tend to be short and simple.
+- Inherently offering a lot of parallelisation.

+**Drawback**
-- Drawback: need to think differently than the usual programming view.
+- The user needs to think differently than their usual programming view.

 [Go back to table of contents](#table-of-contents)

 ### Shared-memory
+**Definition**

-- Definition: iPregel can use any number of cores available on your computer, but it cannot use several computers as per distributed programming.
+A program relying on shared-memory parallelism can use any number of cores available on your computer, but it cannot use several computers as per distributed programming.

+**Advantage**
-- Advantage: faster because there is no network communications involved, they are all local.
+- Faster than their distributed-memory counterparts because there is no network communications involved, all communications are kept local.

+**Drawback**
-- Drawback: limited to the resources available on a single node.
+- The program is limited to the resources available on a single node, notably the amount of RAM and number of cores.

 [Go back to table of contents](#table-of-contents)

 ### In-memory
-- Definition: at the exception of the graph loading which requires to interact with the storage disk, iPregel stores everything in RAM during execution.
+**Definition**

+A program with in-memory execution relies exclusively on RAM during execution.
+It contrasts with out-of-core execution programs, which can use disks (HDD / SSD...) to store data.

+**Advantage**
-- Advantage: faster because there is no disk-IO involved; all memory interactions take place within the RAM.
+- Faster because there is no disk-IO involved; all memory interactions take place within the RAM.
+Of course, this is valid once the graph is loaded from the disk to the RAM, until then the program still needs to interact with the disk to load it.

-- Drawback: everything (**including the graph itself**) is stored in RAM, so everything must fit.
+**Drawback**
+- Every single data, **including the graph itself**, is stored in RAM.
+In other words, an in-memory program must be able to make everything fit in RAM or it cannot run at all.

 [Go back to table of contents](#table-of-contents)

 ### Combiner-based
+**Definition**

-- Definition: a combiner is something that is invoked every time two messages need to be combined into a single one.
-Some codes that
+A combiner is something that is invoked every time two messages need to be combined into a single one.

+**Advantage**
+- Avoids queuing messages, which requires dynamically resizeable structures and a lot of memory.

+**Drawbacks**
+- The user must inform the program of the combination operation to perform.
+- The combination operation must be associative and commutative.

+**Consequence**
-- Consequence: if a vertex receives a message, either it is the first it receives so it has 1 message in total, either it is not the first and that message will be combined with the existing one.
+- If a vertex receives a message, either it is the first it receives so it has 1 message in total, either it is not the first and that message will be combined with the existing one.
 Either way, a vertex will never have more than 1 message in total, so there is no need for dynamically-sized structure, which saves space.

 [Go back to table of contents](#table-of-contents)

 ### Multi-version design
+**Definition**

-- Definition: iPregel contains multiple internal implementations, each of which is optimised for a certain set of assumptions.
+Rather than going for a one-size-fits-all design, iPregel was built upon multiple internal implementations, each of which is optimised for a certain set of assumptions.

+**Advantage**
-- Advantage: Given a set of assumptions, iPregel can switch to its version that is the most optimised for that situation.
+- Given a set of assumptions, iPregel can switch to its version that is the most optimised for that situation.

-- Drawback: the code of all versions is quite redundant for certain functions that some versions share.
-Nonetheless, for now, the design is that each version is self-contained (i.e: cdefines all its functions) because it is not assumed that versions share
-- Consequences:
+**Drawback**
+- The user must give hints to iPregel, these will help it decide which internal implementation switch to.

+**Consequences**
-    - although iPregel has a default version picked, it must be given information to known which version to use.
+- Although iPregel has a default version picked, it must be given information to known which version to use.
 This is achieved with defines passed as compilation flags during compilation phase.
 - To minimise the code redundancy mentioned above, the functions that are meant to be identical across versions are shared by all versions.

 [Go back to table of contents](#table-of-contents)